jbellsey/redux-model-utils/docs/selectors.md

 # React

-The selectors are also used when connecting your model to a component.
+The selectors are used when connecting your model to a component.
 See [react.md](our React docs).

 # Data accessors